Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Many Pieces

+Because neither $\alpha + \delta$ nor $\beta + \gamma$ is a multiple of $\pi/2$ and the difference between $\alpha + \delta$ and $\beta + \gamma$ also cannot be a multiple of $\pi/2$, the only way to construct a line symmetric solution is for the symmetry line to pass through both created angles.
 However, this implies that in order to make a line symmetric shape, we need to at least add one region of area $3w^2 - wh$ and one of area $3wh$.
 Hence, the total area required is at least $3w^2 + 2wh$, which is more than the $wh$ combined area of the rectangles.
 Therefore, the four angles have to be aligned as in \figurename~\ref{fig:SplittingFrame}. \end{proof}

 This result raises the question of what the simplest shape is for which the problem is strongly NP-complete.
-We conjecture that the problem is still strongly NP-complete even when if each piece is a right triangle.
+We conjecture that the problem is still strongly NP-complete even when each piece is a right triangle.

-\begin{conjecture} Symmetric assembly puzzles are strongly NP-complete even if each piece is a right triangle and area upper bounded by a polynomial function of the number of pieces. \end{conjecture}
+\begin{conjecture} Symmetric assembly puzzles are strongly NP-complete even if each piece is a right triangle with area upper-bounded by a polynomial function of the number of pieces. \end{conjecture}

-The idea would be to reduce from the \texttt{3-Partition} problem: It is (strongly) NP-complete to decide whether a given set of $3k$ positive integers (each integer is bounded from above by a polynomial in $k$) can be partitioned into $k$ triples, such the sum of the integers in each triple is the same.
+While we do not have a proof of this conjecture, we do sketch an approach to a possible proof based on a reduction from the \textsc{3-Partition} problem: It is (strongly) NP-complete to decide whether a given set of $3k$ positive integers (each integer is bounded from above by a polynomial in $k$) can be partitioned into $k$ triples, such the sum of the integers in each triple is the same.

 Let $\{a_1, ..., a_{3k}\}$ be the given set of integers in increasing order.
 We first transform these integers into almost squares of size $1 \times 1 + \epsilon_i$, such that the $1 + \epsilon_i$ sides of each triple sum to the same length: When we want to ensure that $\epsilon_i$ is at most $1/1000$ for each square, we transform each $a_i$ into an almost square of size $1 \times 1 + \frac{a_i}{1000 a_{3k}}$.
-Note that this does not change triples nor the solvability of the \texttt{3-Partition} instance.
+Note that this does not change triples nor the solvability of the \textsc{3-Partition} instance.

 Next, we create a big square frame that has a hole of size $k \times 3 + \frac{\sum_{i=1}^{3k} a_i / k}{1000 a_{3k}}$.
 Note that the area of this hole is equal to the total area of the almost squares.
 We split the frame into right triangles as shown in \figurename~\ref{fig:FrameTriangle}, while ensuring that any combination of non-right angles is unique.